openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Invoke a Boon

 You can invoke boons in order to aid yourself or allies.
-In order to invoke a boon, you must possess an appropriate attribute of at least the boon's power level, as detailed in the
+In order to invoke a boon, you must possess an appropriate attribute of at least the boon's power level, as detailed in the [boon descriptions](http://www.openlegendrpg.com/boons).
-[*boon descriptions*](http://www.openlegendrpg.com/boons).
 To invoke a boon, follow these steps:

-1. Choose your target.
-Choosing targets and determining range for boon invocations is identical to the process for damaging attacks, including multi-targeting options.
+1. **Choose your target.** Choosing targets and determining range for boon invocations is identical to the process for damaging attacks, including multi-targeting options.

-1. Roll to invoke.
-Make an action roll using the appropriate attribute, as determined by the [*boon descriptions*](http://www.openlegendrpg.com/boons).
+1. **Roll to invoke.** Make an action roll using the appropriate attribute, as determined by the [boon descriptions](http://www.openlegendrpg.com/boons).

-1. Determine power level.
-Some boons only possess a single power level, while others can be invoked at multiple power levels.
+1. **Determine power level.** Some boons only possess a single power level, while others can be invoked at multiple power levels.
 Use the Boon Challenge Rating Table to determine the highest power level at which you can invoke the boon based on your action roll.
 Regardless of your roll, you cannot invoke a boon at a power level greater than the attribute you are using to invoke the boon.
 If you fail to meet the Challenge Rating of your boon's lowest power level, your invocation fails.

 <div class="table-no-body"></div>